hilton/hilton.github.com/presentations/naming-guidelines.md

 >
 > There is not now, nor will there ever be, a programming style whose benefit is significantly greater than any of the common styles.

-However, Binkley (\[[10](#references)\]) concludes that not all ‘common coding styles’ deliver the same productivity, and that ‘it becomes evident that the camel case style leads to better all around performance once a subject is trained on this style’.
+However, Binkley \[[10](#references)\] concludes that not all ‘common coding styles’ deliver the same productivity, and that ‘it becomes evident that the camel case style leads to better all around performance once a subject is trained on this style’.

 Fortunately, some research has directly addressed different guidelines’ usefulness.
-Relf \[[8](#references)\], for example, concludes that:
+Relf, for example, concludes that:

 > The identifier-naming style guidelines that proved to be the most useful to programmers required that
 > identifier names should be composed of from two to four Natural language words or project accepted acronyms;
 > should not be composed only of abstract words;
 > should not contain plural words;
-> and should conform to the project naming conventions.
+> and should conform to the project naming conventions. \[[8](#references)\]

 Professional programmers can apply guidelines that are stated this clearly more readily than they can access and read the original scientific research that contains these conclusions.
 We therefore aim to present naming guidelines from a number of sources in a form that makes them accessible to professional programmers.